MARKET CENTRAL | now leasing

 CONSTRUCTION | timelapse→

 During the permitting period, we called the 308-unit development located on the corner of Massachusetts Avenue and Main Street “Mass+Main”.
 Now it is called MARKET CENTRAL, a gathering place with three buildings, distinct lifestyle options and shops lining a street-level plaza and a glass canopy.
-A phased completion will start in late Fall of 2018 with 23 apartments on Bishop Allen Drive, called UNION HOUSE.
+A phased completion will start in January of 2019 with 23 apartments on Bishop Allen Drive, called UNION HOUSE.
 The other two buildings, LINK and WATERMARK CENTRAL will be completed in the Summer of 2019 and Fall of 2020 respectively.

 This website will continue to provide updates on design, approvals and construction for the neighborhood and City; see the latest News & Updates #8 →